The Masshylia solution: to use renewable hydrogen on an industrial scale to continuously produce biofuels

-From 2024, Masshylia will produce its first green hydrogen.
+From 2026, Masshylia will produce its first green hydrogen.
 A first important step towards meeting France's low-carbon energy mix ambitions.

 What is this new solution?
-Installed in the heart of Total's biorefinery at La Mède in the southern Provence-Alpes-Côte d'Azur region in the south of France, a 40 MW electrolyser, supplied with electricity by solar farms with an overall capacity of more than 100 MW, will produce an average of 5 tonnes of green hydrogen every day to meet the plant's biofuel needs.
+Installed in the heart of TotalEnergies's biorefinery at La Mède in the southern Provence-Alpes-Côte d'Azur region in the south of France, the project presented initially a 40 MW electrolyser, for a 15 tonnes of renewable hydrogen per day.

 These innovations make Masshylia a role model for industrial decarbonisation that is unique in Europe.

-In addition to the biorefinery's own energy needs, the hydrogen produced will be able to serve the needs of the industries surrounding Fos-sur-Mer (Marseille) and local transport and service projects (road, sea and rail).
+In addition to the biorefinery's own energy needs, the hydrogen produced will be able to serve the needs of the industries surrounding Fos-sur-Mer (Marseille) and local mobility and service projects (road, sea and rail).

 Masshylia thus paves the way for a reproducible hydrogen ecosystem, on an industrial and multi-purpose scale, that will contribute to the development of the area while also having an international reach thanks to its proximity to the Mediterranean.

-- An average of 5 tonnes of green hydrogen produced every day by a 40 MW electrolyser.
+- An average of 50 tonnes of green hydrogen produced every day by a 120 MW electrolyser.

-- 15,000 tonnes of CO2 emissions avoided per year, i.e. the annual CO2 consumption of 1,875 people in France.
+- More than 100,000 tonnes of CO2 emissions avoided per year, i.e. the equivalent annual CO2 emissions of 10,000 people in France.